 On July 25, 2023, the Parent Company incorporated Xurpas Pty.
 Ltd., a wholly-owned subsidiary based in Australia, which aims to offer the Group's product and services in the said country.
-As of report date, XAU has not started its commercial operation.
+XAU has started its commercial operation in October 2024.

-The consolidated financial statements were approved and authorized for issue by the BOD on April 29, 2024.
+The consolidated financial statements were approved and authorized for issue by the BOD on April 29, 2025.